 SRA141 – A SELECTIVE CDC7 INHIBITOR

-SRA141 is a highly selective, orally available small molecule inhibitor of cell division cycle 7 kinase (Cdc7).
+SRA141 is a potent, highly selective, orally available small molecule inhibitor of cell division cycle 7 kinase (Cdc7).
 SRA141’s selectivity profile offers possible differentiation and potential safety and efficacy advantages.

 Cdc7, together with its partner proteins Dbf4 or Drf1, is responsible for activating DNA replication during S phase through phosphorylation of the MCM2-7 helicase.
 Cdc7 also stabilizes stalled replication forks and indirectly regulates the S phase DNA damage checkpoint by phosphorylating claspin, an essential Chk1 adaptor protein.

 Normal cells activate a p53-dependent cell cycle arrest in response to transient Cdc7 inhibition, whereas tumor cells undergo apoptosis via checkpoint failure; this differential response provides a potential opportunity for a therapeutic window as demonstrated in preclinical studies.

 Sierra Oncology is pursuing a robust program of preclinical studies with SRA141 to evaluate tumor responses and dosing regimens across a variety of indications in order to inform our clinical development plans and patient selection strategies.
 Preclinical data and published literature suggest a variety of solid tumors and hematological malignancies with potential for response to Cdc7 inhibitors.
 A biomarker-driven patient selection strategy focusing on drivers of replication stress, genomic instability and proliferation (e.g. p53, BRCA, MYC, KRAS, etc.) may help facilitate clinical trial execution.